ibm-apiconnect/clidocs/docs/v1008/analytics/apic_reports_cloudProductsLeaderboard.md

 # apic reports:cloudProductsLeaderboard

-Get the data needed to populate the Products leaderboard (cloud)
+Get the data needed to populate the Products leaderboard

 ## Synopsis